-Body/Persons Responsibilities investigations and recommendations to improve fraud controls; Assessing the operational effectiveness of the fraud prevention controls; and Ensuring that the internal audit program assists in identifying any potential fraud risks.
-Chief Executive Officer Principal responsibility for fraud control and to ensure staff compliance with this Policy and associated Procedures.
+Body/Persons Responsibilities Reviewing reports of fraud from management, the status of ongoing investigations and recommendations to improve fraud controls; and Assessing the operational effectiveness of the fraud prevention controls Chief Executive Officer Principal responsibility for fraud control and to ensure staff compliance with this Policy and associated Procedures.
 Ensure that appropriate governance structures are in place.
 Will report instances where Council investigations have revealed sufficient evidence of fraudulent or corrupt activity to the appropriate external authority.
 Executive Management Team (EMT) Responsible for the co-ordination, monitoring, ongoing review and communication of the Policy.
 Council Staff Responsible for acting with propriety in all council activities.
 Must not use their position with the Council to gain personal advantage or to confer advantage, or disadvantage, on any other person.